MLB suspends Marlins’ season through weekend amid outbreak

 ”We all decided that it was probably unsafe to go there,” Martinez said. ”It had nothing to do with the Miami Marlins.
 It was all about Miami and the state of Florida, this pandemic.
 They didn’t feel safe.”

-The Marlins underwent another round of tests Tuesday, as their outbreak raised anew questions about baseball’s attemptsto conduct a season.
+The Marlins underwent another round of tests Tuesday morning, as their outbreak raised anew questions about baseball’s attempts to conduct a season.

 ”Major League Baseball – the players, the owners, the managers – have put a lot of effort into getting together and putting protocols that we feel would work,” Fauci said. ”It’s very unfortunate what happened with the Miami (Marlins).”